Posted on: Tuesday March 27, 2018

 Zero in on Generation Z

 Employers need to stop thinking about quirky benefits, Generation Z are just as corporate as the generations before them.
 It is important to stop viewing Gen Z’s as children who need to be constantly entertained and start utilising the benefits of their fresh outlooks and let them inspire fresh ways of thinking within your organisation.
-Check out our benefits audit checklist here to figure out how to update your benefits to better suit the needs of your Gen Z workforce.

 Or check out more common misconceptions about our current multi-generational workforce.